 The cuteness factor here goes through the roof!
-Twin babies dressed up in matching outfits from head to toe will receive a lot of attention when walking down the street—and who doesn’t love attention.
+Twin babies dressed up in matching outfits from head to toe will receive a lot of attention when walking down the street—and who doesn’t love attention?
 While you can practice this when they are very little, it’s smart to stop dressing your twins identical once they turn three.
-This is where kids start to develop their preferences and build their identity.
+This is where kids start to develop their preferences and build their identities.

 As they grow, you can encourage them to go shopping with you so they can pick up their own outfits and show off their individuality.
 Sometimes, they might even choose to match on purpose or they will do so on accident, but other times, they will certainly want to have nothing to do with their brother or sister—that’s just how siblings work!